 Have you struggled to find 90 minutes for your leadership team to meet every week?
-Do you continue to shoplift time and hijack people throughout the week when there are issues in your business?
+Do you continue to shoplift time and hijack people throughout the week for issues in your business?
 If so, it’s time to give your Level 10 Meeting™ a tune-up.
 Our most successful clients tell us they can’t imagine their business without their Level 10 Meetings.
 In fact, they don’t know how they ran their meetings without them!
 Take these three steps to improve the quality of your weekly meetings.

 - Review your past week’s calendar.
 It may also trigger issues you want to discuss.

 - Look over the Level 10 Meeting agenda 3–12 hours before your meeting.
 Determine the most important things for you to focus on solving this week.

 - Think through what you want from the meeting and be clear about getting what you want.

 - Ensure you have accurate numbers and completed To-Dos, and that your Rocks are on track.
 Plan to bring any relevant information to address issues on the list.

 When everyone prepares, your meeting will run more efficiently, leaving more time for solving issues.

 Your leadership team Level 10 Meeting is the most expensive meeting you have.
 Think about it.
 You have the most senior minds at the table, ready to solve issues and work on the business for 90 minutes.